Grismund/i-am-the-forest-srd/README.md

 5. Burst Forth to Gain Enemy Hex.

-   Spend 4 GP to burst forth in a surprise Encroach-ment which is unchallenged by the Enemy.
+   Spend 4 GP to burst forth in a surprise Encroachment which is unchallenged by the Enemy.
 Your stored energy allows you instantly gain an Enemy's Valid Hex   of your choice.
 You do not gain a GP for claiming this hex.
 Make sure you write a journal entry which captures this monumental action!

 ### Phase 5: Year Ends
 Make any final journaling notes or drawings that you feel you need to close out this Year or set up the next.
 When you are done, proceed again to Phase 1.